Ninmay/st-vim/README.md

 Configuration
 -------------
+Do it as you would with dwm.
 Once you clone the repo, on first time:
 ```bash
 git submodule update --init --recursive
 ```
-If you don't have the dwm repo, add st scripts to path and source st\_alias.

 Preview
 -------